pisskidney/dotfiles/README.md

 - 2. Start `vim` and run the command `:BundleInstall` to install the plugins that are set in .vimrc

-The rest of the config files just need to be pointed to from the home dir.
+The rest of the config files (.zshrc .tmux.conf etc) just need to be pointed to from the home dir.